Constitution: Middle Ages after 1000

 Stefan Dušan, emperor of Serbs and Greeks, enacted Dušan's Code (Душанов Законик/Dušanov Zakonik) in Serbia, in two state congresses: in 1349 in Skopje and in 1354 in Serres.
 It regulated all social spheres, so it was the second Serbian constitution, after St. Sava's Nomocanon (Zakonopravilo).
 The Code was based on Roman-Byzantine law.
-The legal transplanting within articles 171 and 172 of Dušan's Code, which regulated the juridical independence, is notable.
+The legal transplanting within articles 171 and 172 of Dušan's Code, which regulated juridical independence, is notable.
 They were taken from the Byzantine code Basilika (book VII, 1, 16–17).

 In 1222, Hungarian King Andrew II issued the Golden Bull of 1222.

 Between 1220 and 1230, a Saxon administrator, Eike von Repgow, composed the Sachsenspiegel, which became the supreme law used in parts of Germany as late as 1900.

 Around 1240, the Coptic Egyptian Christian writer, 'Abul Fada'il Ibn al-'Assal, wrote the Fetha Negest in Arabic.
 'Ibn al-Assal took his laws partly from apostolic writings and Mosaic law and partly from the former Byzantine codes.
 There are a few historical records claiming that this law code was translated into Ge'ez and entered Ethiopia around 1450 in the reign of Zara Yaqob.
 Even so, its first recorded use in the function of a constitution (supreme law of the land) is with Sarsa Dengel beginning in 1563.
 The Fetha Negest remained the supreme law in Ethiopia until 1931, when a modern-style Constitution was first granted by Emperor Haile Selassie I.

 In the Principality of Catalonia, the Catalan constitutions were promulgated by the Court from 1283 (or even two centuries before, if Usatges of Barcelona is considered part of the compilation of Constitutions) until 1716, when Philip V of Spain gave the Nueva Planta decrees, finishing with the historical laws of Catalonia.
 These Constitutions were usually made formally as a royal initiative, but required for its approval or repeal the favorable vote of the Catalan Courts, the medieval antecedent of the modern Parliaments.
 These laws, like other modern constitutions, had preeminence over other laws, and they could not be contradicted by mere decrees or edicts of the king.

-The Kouroukan Founga was a 13th-century charter of the Mali Empire, reconstructed from oral tradition in 1988 by Siriman Kouyaté.
+The Kouroukan Founga was a 13th-century charter of the Mali Empire in West Africa, reconstructed from oral tradition in 1988 by Siriman Kouyaté.
+It included the "right to life and to the preservation of physical integrity" and significant protections for women.